 Church Women United Will Host a Program for WDP

 At the church where I now belong, there is an active organization of Church Women United.
-They usually hold an observance of World Day of Prayer t.
-Our unit of United.
+They usually hold an observance of World Day of Prayer.
 I am anxious to see the program they have planned for our community.

 The World Day of Prayer Logo

 History of the Logo for World Day of Prayer

-This very unique logo was created by women of Ireland, and adopted as the international symbol for World Day of Prayer in 1982.
+This beautifully unique logo was created by women of Ireland, and adopted as the international symbol for World Day of Prayer in 1982.
 It is a design with symbols meaningful to many cultures superimposed on one another.
 Some of those symbols are the circle and the Celtic cross, arrows from north, south, east, and west converging as if toward the center of a compass, and persons kneeling in prayer, all superimposed on a globe.
 These symbols simultaneously indicate unity and diversity.

 Does your women's organization or your church participate in World Day of Prayer?